onefrankguy/frankmitchell.org/posts/who-else-wants-narrative-mechanics-in-rpgs.md

 <!--
 title: Who else wants narrative mechanics in RPGs?
 created: 17 November 2019 - 9:21 am
-updated: 17 November 2019 - 2:26 pm
+updated: 17 November 2019 - 2:52 pm
 publish: 17 November 2019
 slug: roll-over
 tags: coding, gaming, rpg
 -->

-In [_Beyond the Wall and Other Adventures_][btw], there are three types of
-tests: ability checks, saving throws, and combat rolls.
-My previous post was about how you can [change the mechanics of ability checks][ru] so they use the same "roll a twenty sided dice, add bonuses, and compare with a target value" as the other two types of tests.
+[_Beyond the Wall and Other Adventures_][btw] has three types of tests.
+There are ability checks, saving throws, and combat rolls.
+My previous post was about [changing the mechanics of ability checks][ru].
+I wanted to have all three tests use the same mechanic.
+Roll a twenty sided dice, add bonuses, and compare with a target value.

-My reason for wanting unified dice mechancis is that it makes the game less confusing.
-I got confused while reading the rules, and I figured if I was confused, anyone I was playing with was going to get confused as well.
-Reading through the rules again, I'm realizing that part of my confusion comes from the language used to ask for tests.
+My reason for wanting unified dice mechanics is that it makes the game less confusing.
+I got confused while reading the rules.
+I figured if it confused me, anyone I was playing with was going to get confused as well.
+Now I'm reading through the rules again.
+I'm realizing that part of my confusion comes from the language used to ask for tests.

 Ability checks, as a test of player skill, use this kind of language.